 - a.
 Option 1.
 Access to the lower order roadway. - b.
 Option 2.
-Access is from a private street or driveway connected to an adjoining property that has direct access to a public street (i.e., "shared driveway").
-A public access easement covering the driveway shall be recorded in this case to assure access to the closest public street for all users of the private street/drive. - c.
+Access is from a private road or driveway connected to an adjoining property that has direct access to a public road (i.e., "shared driveway").
+A public access easement covering the driveway shall be recorded in this case to assure access to the closest public road for all users of the private road/drive. - c.
 Option 3.
-Access is from a public street adjacent to the development parcel.
+Access is from a public road adjacent to the development parcel.
 If practicable, the owner/developer may be required to close or consolidate an existing access point as a condition of approving a new access.
-Street accesses shall comply with the access spacing standards in Subsection e., below. - 4.
+Road accesses shall comply with the access spacing standards in Section 22.060.B.5., below. - 4.
 Subdivisions and Partitions Fronting Onto an Arterial Street.
 New residential land divisions fronting onto an arterial street shall be required to provide secondary (local or collector) streets for access to individual lots. - 5.
 Access Spacing.
 Minimum access spacing standards apply to newly established public street intersections, private drives, and non-traversable medians. - a.
-Standards are found in Table 7.2, Rural Wasco County Roadway Design Standards and Table 7-3 Urban Wasco County Roadway Design Standards, in the Wasco County Transportation System Plan. - Access to State Highways and Interchanges.
+Standards are found in Table 7.2, Rural Wasco County Roadway Design Standards and Table 7-3 Urban Wasco County Roadway Design Standards, in the Wasco County Transportation System Plan, and also Table 21-1(Rural Public Roadway Design Standards) & 21-2 (Urban Public Roadway Design Standards) at the end of this chapter. - b.
+Access to State Highways and Interchanges.
 Access to a transportation facility under the jurisdiction of the Oregon Department of Transportation (ODOT) shall be subject to the applicable standards and policies contained in the Oregon Highway Plan and the requirements of OAR 734-051. - 6.
 Number of Access Points.
 For single-family housing types, one street access point is permitted per lot, when secondary (local or collector) street access cannot otherwise be provided.
 The number of street access points for commercial, industrial, and public/institutional developments shall be minimized to protect the function, safety and operation of the street(s) and sidewalk(s) for all users.
-Shared access may be required, in conformance with Subsection (g) below, in order to maintain the required access spacing, and minimize the number of access points. - 7.
+Shared access may be required, in conformance with Subsection 7. below, in order to maintain the required access spacing, and minimize the number of access points. - 7.
 Shared Driveways.
 The number of driveway and the frequency with which private streets intersect with public streets shall be minimized by the use of shared driveways with adjoining lots where feasible.
 The County shall require shared driveways as a condition of land division or site design review, as applicable, for traffic safety and access management purposes in accordance with the following standards: